sievertsm/ML_CS6350/README.md

 python examples.py -m perceptron
 ```

 The Perceptron class can be imported from perceptron.py.
 This class allows the user to select which variant of perceptron to use.
 Available implementations include standard, voted, and averaged.
 Perceptron is a mistake driven algorithm meaning it updates whenever it misclassified an example.
 Below is an illustration of voted perceptron.
-The heatmap shows how the weights change with each epoch, and the line plot shows how many votes each weight combination recieves.
+The heatmap shows how the weights change with each epoch, and the line plot shows how many votes each weight combination recieves when it makes the final prediction.

 <img src=plots/perceptron_weight.png  alt="perceptron weight" width="650">